cjug/cjug-meeting-intro/sections/speaker.md

-## Our Most Special Speaker
+## Our Special Speaker for today

 <br/>

-### Venkat Subramaniam  (Twitter: @venkat_s)
+### Brian Vermeer  (Twitter: @BrianVerm)
-- The legendary Dr. Venkat !!
+- Well-known Developer Advocate from Snyk !!
-- An award-winning author and one of the most celebrated, sought-after speaker of all times
+- Java Champion
+- Software Engineer with over a decade of hands-on experience
+- JUG Leader for the Virtual JUG and NLJUG
-- Founder of Agile Developer, Inc.
+- Co-Leader of the DevSecCon Community
-- A whole list of accolades: Java Champion, Java Rockstar, Jolt Productivity award winning books...
+- Community Manager for Foojay
+- International speaker at many Java conferences (JavaOne/CodeOne, Devoxx, JavaZone, Devnexus, etc)
+- A military reserve for the Royal Netherlands Air Force
-- A passionate and true polyglot programmer
+- Taekwondo Master and Teacher
-- A highly sought-after consultant by companies from all over the world!